undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 * diagnostic evidence;
 * Home Assistant events.

 The state machine does not directly analyze raw sensor values.
-Raw power, door, vibration, and other sensor data must first be processed by the corresponding detectors.
+Raw power, optional current, door, vibration, and other sensor data must first be processed by the corresponding detectors.

 The following modules are outside the cycle state machine: